pavan7934/Decentralised-communication-using-Blockchain-DC-CHAT-/README.md

  -VSCode or Any better editor of your Choice -truffle-hdwallet-provider : version 1.0.5.
 To upload contracts to rinkeby.(can install directly by running npm install.)
  -lite-server: version 2.3.0 (can be installed directly by running npm install.)
+ -Python2 for the sake of drives installation that's required for running project.

  To run:
  Install Nodejs, Truffle, GIT, Metamask, Ganache.